 - 1. Proposed changes to Personal Independence Payments lower rate of daily living component eligibility will affect some carers' entitlement to Carer's Allowance from November 2026.
-Currently, over half of Carer's Allowance awards are tied to PIP as it is a gateway benefit for claiming CA.1 DWP's own Impact assessment estimates that 150,000 unpaid carers will lose access to their carer benefits by 2029/30 as a result of the tightening of eligibility criteria in PIP.2 - 2.
+Currently, over half of Carer's Allowance awards are tied to PIP as it is a gateway benefit for claiming CA.1 We do not currently know numbers affected but will be asking Government if they are not provided in the Equality Impact Assessment. - 2.
 Many carers have health conditions or disabilities themselves and could lose access to both benefits PIP and CA a double impact.
-28% of carers are disabled (compared with 18% of non-carers).3 Around 150,000 unpaid carers also receive both Carer's Allowance and PIP,4 relying on these vital benefits for the extra costs of disability and caring to make ends meet. - 3.
+28% of carers are disabled (compared with 18% of non-carers).2 Around 150,000 unpaid carers also receive both Carer's Allowance and PIP,3 relying on these vital benefits for the extra costs of disability and caring to make ends meet. - 3.
 The financial impact of tightening eligibility to essential disability benefits, including PIP, which could severely impact unpaid carers and disabled people who are already struggling financially.
 Raising the qualifying threshold for support could mean even more carers will struggle to afford essentials like food and heating.
 Many carers who could be affected already face financial hardship.
-Our research shows 1.2 million unpaid carers in the UK are living in poverty, with 400,000 in deep poverty.5
+Our research shows 1.2 million unpaid carers in the UK are living in poverty, with 400,000 in deep poverty.4 - 4.
+We are concerned that new claimants for the UC health element will receive less financial support relative to existing claimants.
+This would affect the household income of carers and their families who apply for the benefit for the first time after April 2026, where the carer is living with the person they care for.
+The reduction of the health element by £47 a week will also have a very severe impact on claimants. - 5.
+Whilst Government is increasing the Universal Credit Standard Allowance by £7 a week, which is welcome and will support families more, it will not compensate for the loss of income set out above. - It is important to note that the Green Paper sets out that people who will never be able to work due to having the most severe and life-long health condition will no longer need to be reassessed for PIP.
+This should help to protect family incomes for those who have the most serious health conditions.
+We welcome this. - The Green Paper also states, "The government will consider the impacts on benefits for unpaid carers as part of its wider consideration of responses to the consultation as it develops its detailed proposals for change."
+Government could and should take the opportunity to do much more for unpaid carers, particularly around enabling and supporting unpaid carers to remain part of the workforce where they are able to do